wp-plugins/wordpress-bootstrap-css/readme.txt

 * Twitter Bootstrap version 1.2.0

 == Upgrade Notice ==

+= 2.0.4 =
+* UPDATED: Twitter Bootstrap version 2.0.4
+* ADDED: Option - to replace WordPress JQuery library with the latest (at the time of plugin release) as served from Google CDN
+* IMPROVED much of the plugin code.
+* IMPROVED variable.less integrity.
+Now always uses the original copy for LESS compilation in case it becomes corrupted.
+* IMPROVED Upgrade handling in terms of LESS compiled CSS.
+Now automatically recompiles CSS upon upgrade where applicable.
+* IMPROVED [TBS_ROW] shortcode to allow fluid rows/containers and also to allow option of creating a container or not.
+Default to NOT creating container.
+* FIXED: A few reported bugs.

 = 2.0.3 =
 * ADDED: LESS Compiler for some of the most common Bootstrap style options! ( [thanks to LESSCPHP](http://leafo.net/lessphp/) )